 Importance of Marketing Environment

 Every business, no matter how big or small, operates within the marketing environment.
 Its present and future existence, profits, image, and positioning depend on its internal and external environment.
 The business environment is one of the most dynamic aspects of the business.
-In order to operate and stay in the market for long, one has to understand and analyse the marketing environment and its components properly.
+In order to operate and stay in the market for a long, one has to understand and analyse the marketing environment and its components properly.

 Essential for planning